8.1 Sector overview

 8.4 Waste incineration (CRF 6C)

 New Zealand has not estimated emissions from waste incineration as they are considered to be negligible.
-Most regional and territorial councils have banned the open burning of waste and there is no incineration of municipal waste in New Zealand.
-The only incineration is for small specific waste streams including medical waste (five incinerators), veterinary and laboratory waste (six incinerators), quarantine waste (three incinerators) and hazardous waste (two incinerators).
+There is no incineration of municipal waste in New Zealand.
+The only incineration is for small specific waste streams including medical, quarantine and hazardous wastes.
 Resource consents control certain non-greenhouse gas emissions from these incinerators.
 As the quantity of material being disposed through these incinerators is not required to be measured under resource consents, it is not possible to estimate the quantity of greenhouse gas emissions being released.

 In 2004, New Zealand introduced national environmental standards for air quality.
-The standards require all existing low temperature waste incinerators in schools and hospitals to obtain a resource consent (authorisation to operate) by 2006, irrespective of existing planning rules.
-Such incinerators without consents will be prohibited.
-The MfE is working with the Ministries of Education and Health to encourage other forms of waste disposal in schools and hospitals.
+The standards effectively require all existing low temperature waste incinerators in schools and hospitals to obtain a resource consent (authorisation to operate) by 2006, irrespective of existing planning rules.
+Incinerators without consents will be prohibited.